Del Rio, Texas: Digital

-In 2020, The 830 Times, a local news site covering Del Rio and the wider region of southwest Texas, launched.
+In 2020, The 830 Times launched.
+It is a local news website covering Del Rio and the wider region of Southwest Texas.

 Infrastructure

 Transportation

 Del Rio International Airport (FlyDRT) serves the city and surrounding area.
-American Airlines operates flights twice daily between Del Rio and Dallas/Fort Worth International Airport.
-The route is currently served by regional affiliate SkyWest Airlines on their 65-seat Canadair CRJ 700 series aircraft.
-On January 5, 2023, the City of Del Rio announced that American Airlines will terminate service to DRT effective April 3rd, 2023, leaving Del Rio without scheduled air carrier service.
+American Airlines has operated flights twice daily between Del Rio and Dallas/Fort Worth International Airport in the past.
+The route is currently served by two cargo airlines.
+On January 5, 2023, the City of Del Rio announced that American Airlines will terminate service to DRT effective April 3, 2023, leaving Del Rio without scheduled air passenger service.

 Transportation services to the citizens of Del Rio is provided by the City of Del Río Transportation Department.

 Amtrak provides passenger rail service to Del Rio station through its combined Sunset Limited/Texas Eagle service.
 Trains serve the station thrice-weekly in each direction, with direct service to Los Angeles, San Antonio, New Orleans, Chicago, and points in between.